eladtpro/api-management-ai-policies/README.md

 ## Scenario
-In this blog post, we'll demonstrate how to leverage [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) to enhance the resiliency and capacity of your [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview).
+In this blog post, I will demonstrate how to leverage [Azure API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts) to enhance the resiliency and capacity of your [Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/ai-services/openai/overview).
 Azure API Management is a tool that assists in creating, publishing, managing, and securing APIs.
 It offers features like routing, caching, throttling, authentication, transformation, and more.
 By utilizing Azure API Management, you can: